Living Learning Communities (LLCs)

 - Students will receive additional academic support through special advising sessions in their residence hall

 “The Business LLC was an amazing experience that I had in my first year of college.
 It gave me the opportunity to connect with new friends that might be studying the same major or same minor as me.
-It also gives you an opportunity to help out with each other such as homework, or having study groups for exams and finals, and ect.
-It also gives an advantage because a majority of the classes you have will be the same for the other business majors and minors.”
+It also gives you an opportunity to help out with each other such as homework, or having study groups for exams and finals, etc. It also gives an advantage because a majority of the classes you have will be the same for the other business majors and minors.”
 Chris Luna, Major: Marketing BSBUS

 “I loved meeting new people and living with an awesome roommate for the year.
 It made my transition to college that much easier.”
 Jeremy Swayze, Major: Pre-Business